 PER SPELMANN

 Per Spelmann

-Per Spelmann the sona dance was originally introduced in 1902.
+Per Spelmann the song dance was originally introduced in 1902.
 Its first verse was written down in 1894 by Ludvia Mathias Lindeman, a renowned composer who recorded folksongs.
 The lyrics are based on a real farmer and fiddler, Per Kringelhaugen, who was from Lom in Gudbrandsdalen.
 In the song, Per Spelmann trades his only cow for a violin and plays so well that the boys dance and the girls cry and laugh.
 He swears that he'll never trade it away, as long as he lives.

+Floor Formation

+Pairs stand in a single circle facing center.

+Handhold

+Light handhold

+Step

+Side-step close, step-swing.